Phoenix · 7th Avenue · Indian School to Camelback

 Local coverage traces Melrose's late-1990s district designation and describes the area as a patchwork of residential and commercial buildings, including post-war homes and a citywide secondhand-shopping identity.

 The Seventh Avenue Merchants Association supports merchants, surrounding neighborhoods, local business growth, and district events.
-For current event details, this hub points visitors to SAMA instead of publishing dates that will go stale.
+For current event details, check SAMA directly instead of relying on dates that can go stale.

 Merchants